Manav112/Keylog_to_mail/README.md

 # Keylog_to_mail
-This python program is a basic keylooger , which sends a  mail each time the strokes exceed the limit of 10 strokes
+This python program is a basic keylogger , which sends a  mail each time the strokes exceed the limit of 10 strokes